jmstenger/stop_compiler/README.md

 # Stop Programming Language

-This repo is based off a project I worked on as part of the COMS 4115: Programming Languages & Translators course taught by Professor Stephen A. Edwards at Columbia University.
+This repository is based off a project I worked on as part of the COMS 4115: Programming Languages & Translators course taught by Professor Stephen A. Edwards at Columbia University.
 The aim of the project was to design and implement a functional, object-oriented language which compiled to the LLVM Intermediate Representation (LLVM IR).
 In implementing the compiler my team and I utilized a variety of tools including Ocamllex, Ocamlyacc, the LLVM Ocaml API, and the Jane Street Core Ocaml Libraries.

 ## Original Contributors: